rust-lang/rust/text/0000-impl-trait-type-alias.md

 }
 ```

-However, as in 1951, `impl Trait` lifetime parameters must be explicitly
+However, as in 1951, lifetime parameters must be explicitly annotated.
-annotated.

 # Reference-Level Explanation
 [reference]: #reference